Rockwynn/staging.bakerslanding.ca/site/content/pages/8.faq/index.md

         </div>
         <div id="collapse3" class="panel-collapse collapse" role="tabpanel" aria-labelledby="heading3">
             <div class="panel-body">
-                <p>Aside from clothing and personal items, you need to bring:
+                <p>Aside from clothing and personal items, you need to bring:</p>

-Bed linens — sheets and pillow-cases for three queen-sized, two double-sized and one single bed.
+<p>Bed linens — sheets and pillow-cases for three queen-sized, two double-sized and one single bed.</p>
-Towels, face cloths
+<p>Towels, face cloths, sheets, and pillow case can be provided for an extra $60 per visit.
-towels, sheets, and pillow case can be provided for an extra $60 per visit Food – The closest grocery stores are Valu-Mart in Burk’s Fall’s or Magnetawan Grill and Grocery in Magnetawan – both are 20 minutes away
+Food – The closest grocery stores are Valu-Mart in Burk’s Fall’s or Magnetawan Grill and Grocery in Magnetawan – both are 20 minutes away
 A basic First Aid kit
 Cell phone, we provide a land-line, local calls only